askeksa/Rose/README.txt

   Set the current tint (rounded down to an integer).
 - draw
   Draw a circular dot at the current position.
+- plot
+  Draw a square dot at the current position.
 - wait <expression>
   Wait a number of frames.
 - fork <procedure> <expression>*